emilosmanbegovicmm/emilosman/_posts/2020-07-10-markdown-calendar.md

 Combines a GitHub style activity heatmap calendar with a `Markdown` editor.
 One entry per day.
-Features a drawing board for adding handwritten notes to calendar entries.
 Can export `Markdown` files and commit them to a `git` repo for archiving.

 Made with Rails and Vue.js.